sander-1105/testApplicationA/README.md

 - Checks if the VERSION file has been modified
 - Skips the build if no version changes are detected
 - Handles first commit scenarios appropriately
+- Only runs on push events or PR open/reopen events

 #### 2. Setup
 - Sets up Python environment